dp540521/automatingaws-with-python/README.md

 ## 01-Webtron

 Webtron is a script used for syncing a local file to S3 bucket and also optionally used for configuring the route53 and CDN

+## Features

+Webtron has the following features

+- List-Buckets
+- List Bucket contents